frequently asked questions.

-We understand legal matters can be confusing.
-We're here to make things simpler.
+We understand legal matters can be confusing, so we're here to make things simpler.

 How much will a claim cost?
 Who will pay my compensation?
 Will I be out-of-pocket?
 And all other questions related to personal finances.